Arik-LT/Medium_Article_Analysis_and_Sucess_Predictor/README.md

 ## Conclusions

 It was very interesting that the median amount of claps was 95.
 As the claps histogram showed consistent spikes at the 50 and 100 clap mark.
-This I believe brings extra purpose and meaning to the project as belonging to class 1 (having over 95 claps) would mean a writer would be extremely close to having the medium publication advertise the article, thereby compounding the total outreach and amount of interaction the article would get.
+This I believe brings extra purpose and meaning to the project as belonging to class 1 (having over 95 claps) would mean a writer would be extremely close to having the Medium publication advertise the article, thereby compounding the total outreach and amount of interaction the article would get.

 Overall the model obtained an accuracy score of 0.7 which was 0.2 points over baseline.